nsrr/heartbeat-documentation/pages/README.md

 # About the Study

-The Heart Biomarker Evaluation in Apnea Treatment (HeartBEAT) is a Phase II randomized controlled trial, 4 center trial that evaluates the effects of supplemental nocturnal oxygen or Positive Airway Pressure (PAP) therapy, compared to optimal medical preventive therapy, over a 3 month intervention period in patients with cardiovascular disease (CVD) or CVD risk factors and moderate to severe obstructive sleep apnea (Apnea-Hypopnea Index 15 to 50).
+The Heart Biomarker Evaluation in Apnea Treatment (HeartBEAT) is a multi-center Phase II randomized controlled trial that evaluates the effects of supplemental nocturnal oxygen or Positive Airway Pressure (PAP) therapy, compared to optimal medical preventive therapy, over a 3 month intervention period in patients with cardiovascular disease (CVD) or CVD risk factors and moderate to severe obstructive sleep apnea (Apnea-Hypopnea Index 15 to 50).
 The study's primary outcome is 24 hour blood pressure profile.

 Read more about HeartBEAT at [ClinicalTrials.gov (NCT01086800)](http://clinicaltrials.gov/show/NCT01086800).